specklesystems/speckle-docs-OLD/user/manager.md

 # Speckle Manager

-Speckle Manager is a standalone desktop application that helps you manage your Speckle Accounts and Connectors.
-**You don't need Speckle Manager to be able use the rest of the Speckle platform** (web, api, connectors etc), but it greatly helps!
+Speckle Manager is a standalone desktop application that helps you manage your Speckle [Accounts](/quickstart.html#registration) and [Connectors](/#connectors).
+While the Speckle Manager isn't strictly required to use the Speckle platform, we highly recommend using it to help keep track of your connectors, install the latest updates and handle multiple user accounts.

-Throughout this documentation we'll assume you have used Speckle Manager to set up your account and install the connectors.
-[Alternative methods](/user/manager.md#adding-accounts-manually) are also supported.
+Throughout this documentation we'll assume you have used Speckle Manager to set up your account and install the connectors ([alternative methods](/user/manager.md#adding-accounts-manually) are also supported).

 ::: tip IMPORTANT 🙌
 This guide assumes you have access to a **Speckle Server**.